First-Time Renter’s Guide: How to Choose an Apartment or Rental Home

 The Landlord: Questions to Ask

 When you meet with your landlord, ask as many questions as you need to.
-If you don't understand something in your agreement, make sure you are fully aware of it before you sign.
+There are several key things you should ask before renting, especially if you don't understand something in the agreement.
+Make sure you are fully aware of it before you sign.
 Here are a few common questions you might consider asking.

 The Property: What to Consider